Man with loaded gun arrested at checkpoint near Donald Trump's weekend rally in Southern California

-COACHELLA, Calif. — (AP) — A Nevada man with a shotgun, a loaded handgun and ammunition in his vehicle was arrested at a security checkpoint outside Donald Trump's rally Saturday night in the Southern California desert, authorities said Sunday.
-He was released Saturday on $5,000 bail.
+LOS ANGELES — (AP) — A Nevada man with a shotgun, loaded handgun, ammunition and several fake passports in his vehicle was arrested at a security checkpoint outside Donald Trump's rally Saturday night in the Southern California desert, authorities said.
+He was released the same day on $5,000 bail.

-The suspect, a 49-year-old resident of Las Vegas, was driving a black SUV that was stopped by deputies assigned to the rally in Coachella, east of Los Angeles, the Riverside County Sheriff's Department said in a statement.
+The suspect, a 49-year-old resident of Las Vegas, was driving an unregistered black SUV with a “homemade” license plate that was stopped by deputies assigned to the rally in Coachella, east of Los Angeles, Riverside County Sheriff Chad Bianco said at a news conference Sunday afternoon.

+The driver claimed to be a journalist but it was unclear if he had the proper credentials.
+Deputies noticed the interior of the vehicle was “in disarray” and a search uncovered the weapons and ammo, along with multiple passports and driver licenses with different names, Bianco said.

-“This incident did not impact the safety of former President Trump or attendees of the event,” the statement said.
+“This incident did not impact the safety of former President Trump or attendees of the event,” the Saturday statement said.
+Trump had not yet arrived at the rally at the time of the arrest, the sheriff said Sunday.

 The suspect is scheduled to appear in court on Jan.
 2, 2025, according to online records.